DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/reference/options.md

 * ***FuzzExpiredSessionRemovalStart***

     The background session cleanup job runs at a configured interval.
-If multiple nodes run the cleanup job at the same time there will be updated conflicts in the store.
-To avoid that, the startup time can be fuzzed.
+If multiple nodes run the cleanup job at the same time update conflicts might occur in the store.
+To reduce the propability of that happening, the startup time can be fuzzed.
 The first run is scheduled at a random time between the host startup and the configured RemoveExpiredSessionsFrequency.
 Subsequent runs are run on the configured RemoveExpiredSessionsFrequency.
     Defaults to *true*.

 ## Validation